-Cured meats seem like they would have a long shelf life – after all, they have been curing for months before they ended up on your table.
+When you store cured meats one would think they would have a long shelf life – after all, they have been curing for months before they ended up on your table.
 So why is it that prosciutto and salami don’t taste quite right after a day in the pantry?

 Prosciutto has a shorter shelf life than salami once cut, since it is typically so thin.
 You should not eat prosciutto after three days.
 Deli-style salami is good for 3-5 days if refrigerated and sliced hard salami can be kept refrigerated for up to two weeks.